umangag07/fampay_assignment/README.md

     * `/videos/get/{pageNumber}` Endpoint to fetch the videos in paginated format
     * `/videos/search/{query_string}` Endpoint to search the video based on query string for title & description
     * More information on how to fetch data from APIs [here](#apis)
  2. Fetch the youtube videos data every 30 seconds using the cron-scheduler.
+[Supports multiple api keys given in comma seperated value in .env file]
  3. Search query optimised for patial matches.<br> Example:  A video with title `How to make tea?` should match for the search query `tea how`.
- 4. Dasahboard to View the data.
+ 4. Dasahboard to view the data.

+ ## To access resources

+ 1. Goto http://localhost:5000/ to view the dashboard.
+ 2. Goto http://localhost:8081/ to the UI for the MongoDb database (coming from mongo-express container)
+#### APIs
+1. `http://localhost:5000/api/v1/videos/get/3?limit=12` to retrieve the videos.
+2. `http://localhost:5000/api/v1/videos/search/football?page=1&limit=1` to search the video.

 ## Getting started with the project

 1. Clone the repository by using the command: `https://github.com/umangag07/fampay_assignment.git`
-2. Next go inside the folder using: `cd fampay_assignment`.
+2. Change to project directory by using: `cd fampay_assignment`.
 3. Run command `npm install`.
 4. copy contents of `.env.example` to `.env` and change the varibales accordingly.
 ```